Get Free Consult

 The next two incidents, however, resulted in the deaths of employees who were, by all accounts, simply doing their jobs.

-In May of 2021, an employee was dragged into a machine by a snagged shirt sleeve, and in July of 2023, a 16-year-old boy was cleaning the deboning area when a machine activated, entangling and killing him.
+In May 2021, an employee was dragged into a machine by a snagged shirt sleeve, and in July 2023, a 16-year-old boy was cleaning the deboning area when a machine activated, entangling and killing him.
 OSHA would later determine that the plant had not used the correct lockout procedures to prevent unexpected startups during cleaning.

 Both of these most recent fatal accidents occurred at the Gainesville processing plant here in Georgia.